brunoxti/HackathonTime08/README.md

 CloudQA - What is Synthetic Testing?.

-Freyja |Raygun - What is Synthetic Testing?
+Freyja Spaven | Raygun - What is Synthetic Testing?
 A definition and how it compares to Real User Monitoring.

 Pingdom - Synthetinc Testing.